 Modern Slavery Act

-This is Volution Group’s statement on anti-slavery and human trafficking in accordance with the UK Modern Slavery Act 2015 and constitutes our statement for the financial year ended 31 July 2021.
+This is Volution Group’s statement on modern slavery and human trafficking in accordance with the UK Modern Slavery Act 2015 and constitutes our statement for the financial year ended 31 July 2023.

 Volution Group plc has a Premium Listing on Main Market of the London Stock Exchange (LSE: FAN) and is the parent company of the Volution Group of companies.
 The Group is a leading international designer and manufacturer of energy efficient indoor air quality solutions.

-Continental Europe: Fresh, PAX, VoltAir, Kair, Air Connection, Rtek, inVENTer, Ventilair, ClimaRad, ERI Corporation.
+Europe: Fresh, PAX, VoltAir, Kair, Air Connection, Rtek, inVENTer, Ventilair, ClimaRad, ERI Corporation, VMI, I-Vent.

 For more information, please go to: www.volutiongroupplc.com

-Although we believe that our exposure to the risks of modern slavery is relatively low, we are not complacent.
+Volution Group works hard to ensure that slavery and human trafficking is not taking place within our employed workforce, or any of our supply chain.
+We believe that our exposure to the risks of modern slavery is relatively low, however, we are not complacent.
 We understand that, if we are to be successful in delivering our strategy for growth, then we must make sure that we interact with our employees, customers, suppliers, and others properly.

 That is why we have rolled out a Code of Conduct across Volution Group which sets out our commitment, within Volution Group and externally, to the value and importance that we place on honest, ethical, and lawful conduct in all our business dealings.